7RU7H/Archive/Foothold/Active-Directory/Active-Directory-Footholding.md

 -   Registry keys
 -   Centrally deployed applications - these usually need to authenicate to the domain during installation and execution

-Scripts like:
+Can be used to automated this process with scripts like:
 [Seatbelt](https://github.com/GhostPack/Seatbelt)

-Can be used to automate this process.

 ## Mitigation
 1. User awareness and training about disclosing sensitive information and not trusting suspicious emails
 2. Limit exposure of AD services and application from the Internet
 3. Enforce Network Access NAC to prevent rogue devices
 4. Enforce SMB signing - prevent relay attacks
 5. Principle of least privileges